megalon/color-beluga/README.md

 https://github.com/megalon/color-beluga/assets/27714637/77be604f-b4a0-42c4-a594-4e11960b1995

 A color assistant app for Windows!

 ## FAQ

 ### What is this?
-Color Beluga is an accessibility app designed to help people with color deficient vision.

-It is designed to tell you the color under the mouse cursor at all times.
+Color Beluga is an accessibility app designed to tell you the color under the mouse cursor at all times.

 ### Is this a color picker?
-No, if you are looking for a color picker I suggest using [Windows Power Toys.](https://github.com/microsoft/PowerToys)
+No, if you are looking for a color picker I suggest using [Microsoft Power Toys.](https://github.com/microsoft/PowerToys)

 ## Usage